MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ## Personalize tabs

 You can personalize tabs to interact with document windows in several different ways.
 For example, you can view a preview of a file in the editor without opening the file, you can group your tabs, arrange them in multiple rows, and more.

 > [!TIP]
 > To learn more about how to manage tabs in Visual Studio 2022 and later, see the following blog post: [Too many tabs open?
-No problem!](https://devblogs.microsoft.com/visualstudio/too-many-tabs-open-no-problem/)
+No problem!](https://devblogs.microsoft.com/visualstudio/too-many-tabs-open-no-problem/).

 ### Preview tab

-In the **Preview** tab, you can view files in the editor without opening them.
-You can preview files by selecting them in **Solution Explorer**, during debugging when you step into files, with **Go to Definition**, and when you browse through results of a search.
+On the **Preview** tab, you can view files in the editor without opening them.
+You can preview files by selecting them in Solution Explorer, during debugging when you step into files, with **Go to Definition**, and when you browse through results of a search.
 Preview files appear in a tab on the right side of the document tab well.
-The file opens for editing if you modify it or select  **Open**.
+The file opens for editing if you modify it or select  **Open** on the file's context menu in Solution Explorer.

 ### Tab groups